The musical American in Paris is a love story that takes place in a post-WWII era highlighting many of the struggles they faced.

-At this point one of the few things we have learned about Christopher M. Howard’s character, Henri, is that he is trying to propose to his girlfriend but something is holding him back.
-Homosexuality is implied several times, but never spoken.
+At this point, one of the few things we have learned about Christopher M. Howard’s character, Henri, is that he is trying to propose to his girlfriend but something is holding him back.
+Homosexuality is implied several times but never spoken.
 He is clearly from a family in which keeping up appearances is very important.
 In a scene at Henri’s ostentatious family home, we discover that Lise Dassin is the girl that Henri wishes to propose to as well as the ballerina in Milo Davenport’s production and the girl that Jerry is in love with.
 Adam, the composer, has quietly implied his own infatuation.
 Therefore, we have all three main male characters, in their own very different ways, in love with Lise.
 There is a sense that Lise is in love with Jerry but something is holding her back too.
-She has an inexplicable debt or obligation to Henri, whom she seems to love out of duty not passion and because of this she accepts his proposal of marriage.
+She has an inexplicable debt or obligation to Henri, whom she seems to love out of duty, not passion, and because of this she accepts his proposal of marriage.

 It is impossible not to mention the use of picture frames as part of the set in Henri’s family home.
 They are dramatic and show the wealthy side of Paris, but also the way the dancers play and dance with them so fluidly is really something to watch.
 That performance is then topped by the whole dance troupe’s skill and dexterity as they perform “fidgety feet”.
 Maddox lets his feet do all the talking and the rest join in and dance with their chairs as if the chairs themselves are an addition of their own bodies.
 They make it look so easy, it’s impressive.

-Jerry despairs at the thought of Lise marrying Henri and in his bad mood he fights with his, sort of girlfriend/sponsor Davenport.
+Jerry despairs at the thought of Lise marrying Henri and in his bad mood, he fights with his, sort of girlfriend/sponsor Davenport.
 Jerry feels that he must confess that he is not in love with her and cannot go on with the façade of being interested in her for the sole purpose of promoting his art.
-Milo Davenport is hurt, but continues on supporting the dance company and Jerry Mulligan’s art and inspiration.
+Milo Davenport is hurt but continues on supporting the dance company and Jerry Mulligan’s art and inspiration.

 We then find out why Lise feels indebted to Henri.
 Henri’s family, the Baurels, were not in fact superficial, wealthy elitists as we are being led to believe, up until now, but rather part of the French resistance.
 They fought tirelessly during the war to undermine the German occupation and hid Lise when her Jewish parents were taken away, never to be seen again.

 Lise feels indebted to the Baurels and considers it her duty to marry Henri.
-There is clearly no spark between them, the way they dance together is cordial not electric.
+There is clearly no spark between them, the way they dance together is cordial, not electric.
 Lise expresses her concern that she will not be able to dance the performance sponsored by Davenport well because she doesn’t feel it in her heart.
 She then dances impeccably during the dance within the musical because she is thinking of her real love, Jerry.
-The creation of a dance within the musical allows the director to use some extravagant costumes.
+The creation of the dance within the musical allows the director to use some extravagant costumes.
 The back of the stage becomes the front as we see dancers with feathered headdresses and costumes and more dancers in top hat and tails dance and tap and ultimately take their bows to the other audience.
 The show within the show is a success.
 Henri lets Lise go to Jerry and the true love finally pulls the whole thing together.

 What a spectacular show!
 Full of color and music and dance I thoroughly enjoyed it.